-With the advancement of cloud collaboration tools, which allow collaborators to contribute from anywhere in real time, many believe that having a permanent office is not necessary: for the software development company GitLab, for example, everyone, absolutely everyone. they work remotely.
-The boss too.
+With the advancement of cloud collaboration tools, which allow collaborators to contribute from anywhere in real time, many believe that having a permanent location is not necessary: at the software development company GitLab, for example, everyone, absolutely everyone they work remotely.
+Even the boss.

-The idea is to remain without offices or headquarters even after the public offer that GitLab is planning for 2020, while maintaining flexibility and containing costs.
+The idea is to remain without offices or headquarters even afterwards the public offering that GitLab is planning for 2020, maintaining flexibility and containing costs.

-The message we give to investors is 'we are at the forefront of the job revolution': the point is to evaluate results, not hours worked
+The message we give to investors is 'we are cutting edge of the revolution of work': the point is to evaluate the results, not the hours worked

 Sid Sijbrandij, CEO and co-founder of the company.

-Obviously this choice also has negative sides: some investors are highly skeptical of financing a company without a physical location.
-Anyone who wants to visit the company and talk to the boss can only go to the "unofficial" location: the boss's house, off course, with a living room that also becomes a presentation room.
+Obviously this choice also has negative sides: some investors are highly skeptical at the thought of financing one company without physical headquarters.
+Who wants to visit the company and talk to the boss he can't help but go to the "unofficial" headquarters: the boss's house, off course, with a living room that also becomes a presentation room.

-GitLab offers suite of tools similar to that of Google Docs: on a central cloud platform it allows work teams to manage software development, testing and distribution.
-It offers a free version of its platform, used by more than 100 companies, applying costs for additional features and services.
+GitLab offers a suite of tools similar to that of Google Docs: on a central cloud platform it allows work teams to manage the development, testing and distribution of software.
+It offers a free version of its platform, used by more than 100 companies, charging fees for additional features and services.

 As of September 2018, it had raised 165 million euros, reaching a valuation of 1.1 billion.

-"Geography is less important in a world that is always on and connected," says Jack Clare, chief information and strategy officer of Dunkin 'Brands Group Inc. "For most of our digital and technology roles, our team may even be on the moon and be equally efficient."
+“Geography matters less in an always-on, connected world,” says Jack Clare, chief information and strategy officer of Dunkin 'Brands Group Inc. “For many of our digital and technology roles our team could even be on the moon and still be as effective.”

 A Gallup poll says that in 2016, 43% of the workforce works remotely at least part of the time.
 Workers are demanding more and more flexibility and autonomy and obtaining new work from home opportunities from various companies.